-K&C keeps itself updated on the latest changes in Labor law and jurisprudence.
-K&C will draft employee contacts and manuals for your foreign and local employees, which follow the labor law guidelines.
+Our labor lawyers and HR Consultants keep themselves updated on the latest changes in Labor law and jurisprudence.
+K&C will draft employee contracts and manuals for your foreign and local employees, which follow the labor law guidelines.
 We can advise you on salary structures and suggest tax efficient compensation packages for your foreign employees as well.
-K&C also lists down what every foreign employer should know before setting up a company in the Philippines regarding hiring Filipino and foreign employees.
+K&C also lists down what every foreign employer should know before setting up a company in the Philippines regarding hiring of employees.

-In general, salaries are increasing in the Philippines due to economic growth, especially in the BPO/IT/Call Center industries.
+In general, salaries are slowing increasing in the Philippines due to economic growth, especially in the IT-BPO/Call Center industries.
 However, IT professionals, tech support and call center support representatives' salaries are still significantly lower than in the US, Canada, Australia and Europe.
-The average monthly salary of tech or customer support representatives in the Philippines ranges from US$300 to US$400. the price of and IT professional in the Philippine can range anywhere from $300 - $2,000 depending on experience and skill-set.
+The average monthly salary of tech or customer support representatives in the Philippines ranges from US$350 to US$500. the price of and IT professional in the Philippine can range anywhere from $400 - $3,00 depending on experience and skill-set.

 The Philippine Social Security System consists of Social Security System (SSS), Home Development Mutual Fund (HDMF) and Philippine Health Insurance Corporation (PhilipHealth).
 The SSS was created to provide private employees and their families with protection against disability, sickness, old age, and death.
 The Government Service Insurance System (GSIS) is an equivalent system for Philippine government employees.
 The HMDF is a provident savings system providing housing loans to private and Philippine government employees, and to self-employed persons who elect to join the Fund.
 PhilHealth is administered by the Philippine National Health Corporation, which is designed to provide employees with a practical means of paying for adequate medical care in the Philippines.
 Read more.. >>